DataFire/Integrations/integrations/generated/google_storage/README.md

   * acl `array`: Access controls on the bucket.
     * items [BucketAccessControl](#bucketaccesscontrol)
   * billing `object`: The bucket's billing configuration.
-    * requesterPays `boolean`: When set to true, bucket is requester pays.
+    * requesterPays `boolean`: When set to true, Requester Pays is enabled for this bucket.
   * cors `array`: The bucket's Cross-Origin Resource Sharing (CORS) configuration.
     * items `object`
       * maxAgeSeconds `integer`: The value, in seconds, to return in the  Access-Control-Max-Age header used in preflight responses.